 Visit and Indoor Play Space or Fun Center

 Committing to a weekly activity gets you out of the house and also breaks up those long winter days that seem to drag.
-Plus the physical activity will give you and your family the opportunity to burn off some extra energy on a regular basis.
-Participating in weekly or bi-weekly classes is a great way to achieve this goal.
+Additionally, the physical activity will give you and your family the opportunity to burn off some extra energy on a regular basis.
+For this reason, participating in weekly or bi-weekly classes is a great way to achieve this goal.
 You can also sign up for karate, swimming, martial arts, indoor soccer, basketball, dance or yoga classes.

 Maybe a weekly commitment isn’t your thing.
 There are plenty of programs that allow you to drop in and participate in activities during a set weekly time.
 Here are some other indoor places that will keep your children moving:

-Swimming at an indoor pool like at the Warren Community Pool
+Swimming at an indoor pool such as the Warren Community Pool

 Basketball, soccer at Total Sports